destinthompson04/CS375-assignment-2-repo/README.md

 Rubic: https://stthomas.instructure.com/courses/86777/files/11732922?wrap=1

 What kind of game are we making?
+Interactive Fantasy Game that incorporates quizzes and point & click aspects With stages of difficulty

 What do we hope to implement?
 - DOM manipulation